DRAFT: Constitution of the Kingdom of Union Jacks

 3. If an M.P votes against the Prime Minister, he has voted to remove the Prime Minister from office.

-9. The Official Oppision has the right to call a Vote of No Confidence at any time.
+2. The Official Opposition has the right to call a Vote of No Confidence at any time.

 1. If an M.P votes in favour of the Prime Minister, he has voted to keep the Prime Minister in office.